Donald Trump Mentioned Halting Russia Investigation 20 Times In Private Golf Meeting With Lindsey Graham

 According to the Federal Election Commission, accepting contributions or any “thing of value” from foreign nationals in a political campaign is illegal.

 Graham himself has political connections to Russian business interests.
-According to a report by The Dallas Morning News, Graham in 2015 and 2016, through political action committees, accepted “millions of dollars” from Russian-born billionaire Len Blavatnik — who partnered with Russian oligarch Viktor Veksleberg to crate the financial firm Renova.
+According to a report by The Dallas Morning News, Graham in 2015 and 2016, through political action committees, accepted “millions of dollars” from Russian-born billionaire Len Blavatnik — who partnered with Russian oligarch Viktor Veksleberg to create the financial firm Renova.

-Renova the parent company of the U.S.-based firm Columbus Nova, which gave Trump lawyer and “fixer” Michael Cohen about $500,000 in “consulting fees,” The Guardian reported.
+Renova is the parent company of the U.S.-based firm Columbus Nova, which gave Trump lawyer and “fixer” Michael Cohen about $500,000 in “consulting fees,” The Guardian reported.
 But Blavatnik and Vekselberg also own about 20 percent of the Russian aluminum-manufacturing giant Rusal, a company, Reuters reports, that was controlled by Oleg Deripaska, a Russian billionaire who is under U.S. sanctions.

 Deripaska is the Russian oligarch who loaned millions to Manafort, Reuters reports.
-In an effort to pay back the Russian billionaire, Manafort offered to give Deripaska “private briefings” on the Trump campaign when Manafort was running tat campaign, The Washington Post reported.
+In an effort to pay back the Russian billionaire, Manafort offered to give Deripaska “private briefings” on the Trump campaign when Manafort was running that campaign, The Washington Post reported.

 Graham said that he told Trump, “‘I promise you, you’ll be treated fairly.
 I promise you that the people who put the Clinton investigation in the tank, they’re going to have their day too,'” according to NBC News.